Configurer une application Azure pour Exchange Online

 Read-Host "`nPress Enter to close this window"

 7. Notez les identifiants suivants et stockez-les de manière sécurisée.
-Si les identifiants sont divulgués, les pirates informatiques peuvent accéder à toutes vos données Exchange Online.
+Si les identifiants sont divulgués, les pirates peuvent accéder à toutes vos données Exchange Online.

 • Code secret du client